beratgonultas/raddam-diary/9-news.md

 I noticed that Q1_Q2overQTotal is the name of TGraph in code for Q1+Q2/QT graph in 1_plotter.
 I also noticed some part of the code related to this is comment out.
 I removed comment out.
 I uploaded this version.
 Compiled it with make plotter.
 I run it with 321585.
 At the end, I didn't get any extra pdf's.
 Then I tried for 336149.
 The resulting pdf's are the same with 321585 -there was something wrong.
 The problem is the same with the problem described in 6-plotter-issue.md, but this time I stuck with 321585 not 321025.
 So, it seems we couldn't fix it.

 I thought maybe it is related my compiling.
 Maybe I do something wrong.
 I used precompiled 0_plotter without any change.
 The result was the same, I get 321585 instead of 336149.

+Then, I thought, maybe each plotter version is somehow compatible with only a group of run numbers.
+There is a file called RunList.csv in İrem's Files folder.
+That file also made me thought this.
+Therefore, I opened that file and tried for two of the run numbers in it.
+The result was the same for both of them.